Paul-Reed/dropbox-archive/README.md

 # dropbox-archive
 The aim of these scripts are to;
 + copy your emoncms feed data folders and obtain a dump of your emoncms MYSQL database
++ option to backup node-red flows, credentials and configuration settings
 + create a datestamped tar.gz compressed archive of the data
 + upload the archive to your Dropbox cloud account
 + each time the script is run, it will delete both local and cloud archives which are older that 7 days (can be changed in script)